Tuesday, 30 April 2013

 This is the menu of this street side stall - everything at one glance.
 It says laksa, rojak, cuttlefish kangkong and seeham.
-We tried everything except for the seeham which was not available on Monday.
+We tried everything except for the seeham which was not available on Mondays.

 This is the famous Tampoi Laksa.
 Fiery looking, most of the ingredients covered by the fried tofu skin and submerged under the curry.

 The ingredients were quite simple really.
 The yellow noodles, taugeh (bean sprouts), fish balls, see ham, tau pok and even the fried tofu skin were quite average.